 Aegina may not be one of the most exciting Greek islands.
 Its close proximity to the Greek capital and the lack of stunning beaches or charming whitewashed villages make it seem ordinary and even boring.
-However, there is plenty to see across the inland of this pine-clad island and with little bit of effort a trip to Aegina can make for a day full of ancient history, medieval sights and easy pleasant hiking.
+However, there is plenty to see across the inland of this pine-clad island and with a little bit of effort a trip to Aegina can make for a day full of ancient history, medieval sights, and easy pleasant hiking.

 There are two ports serving the island of Aegina.
 The main port is based in Aegina Town and covers most of the transportation to and from the island.
 The second one in Agia Marina is used by just a few smaller ferries connecting the island with Athens.
 For this hike, Agia Marina is a better choice.
 On our arrival, we jumped on a bus for Agios Nektarios Monastery and returned back to Agia Marina on foot.
 This way, we were able to visit both Paleochora and Temple of Aphaia along the way.